With a bit of exercise and healthier food to accompany your merry-making in Madrid, you should finish the weekend feeling none too worse for wear!

 If you prefer a little more guidance, there are free walking tours of the city center departing from Callao at several times daily.

-With a bit of exercise and healthy food to accompany your merry-making in Madrid, you should finish the weekend feeling none too worse for wear!
+With a bit of exercise and healthier food to accompany your merry-making in Madrid, you should finish the weekend feeling none too worse for wear!
 And, in a city this active, it makes no sense to stay still—save the relaxation for one of Spain’s breathtaking beaches.
 When in Madrid, ¡vamos y anímanos!

 Tell me what you get up to while in Madrid!